 Triferic is a replacement for IV iron as an iron maintenance therapy.
 Triferic is the only FDA approved drug indicated to replace iron at every dialysis treatment and maintain hemoglobin in adult CKD-HD patients.
 Triferic delivers iron to hemodialysis patients at every treatment, replacing the iron they lose during dialysis, and it should be used in place of IV iron for iron maintenance therapy for all patients.
-IV iron should be given only according to the approved FDA label for iron deficiency anemia, when patients experience an excessive blood loss leading to a ferritin < 200 µg/L.
+IV iron should be given sparingly and only according to the approved FDA label for iron deficiency anemia, when patients experience an excessive blood loss leading to a ferritin < 200 µg/L.

 Each patient receives approximately 5-7 mg of iron over the course of their dialysis treatment, which is the average amount of iron lost during each dialysis.
 So, all patients receive the same dose.
 There is no need to adjust this iron dose.
 Final concentration of Triferic iron (III) in the final hemodialysate is 2 µM (110 mcg/L).

-Yes, because all patients lose 5-7 mg iron over the course of their dialysis treatment, and just like calcium, magnesium and potassium is replaced every dialysis treatment to maintain homeostasis, iron needs to be replaced with every treatment to maintain perfect iron balance, which is essential for effective erythropoiesis.
-Triferic is a water-soluble low molecular weight iron salt administered in a very small dose every dialysis treatment via dialysate.
+Yes, because all patients lose 5-7 mg iron over the course of their dialysis treatment, and just like calcium, magnesium and potassium is replaced every dialysis treatment to maintain homeostasis, iron needs to be replaced with every treatment to maintain ideal iron balance, which is essential for effective erythropoiesis.
+Triferic is a water-soluble low molecular weight iron complex administered in a very small dose every dialysis treatment via dialysate.
 Keep in mind that Triferic is not an IV iron product.
 A typical, weekly 100 mg IV iron dose is given to the patent quickly over about 8-10 minutes, compared to a 5-7 mg dose of Triferic given over 4 hours; and to give an equivalent (to IV iron) 100 mg dose of Triferic it would take 20 administrations, occurring over 7 weeks.

+Yes.
 Patients can stay on Triferic regardless of ferritin value, unless the patient has underlying bacteremia, fungemia or sepsis.
-Ferritin levels in patients on Triferic will trend down over time.
+Ferritin levels in patients on Triferic will decrease over time.
 Triferic does not increase iron stores or inflammation because it donates its iron immediately and completely to transferrin, enabling it to be transported directly to the bone marrow for hemoglobin incorporation.
-Triferic is not processed in the macrophages and it is not metabolized in the liver so it bypasses the Hepcidin induced block present in hemodialysis patients.
-This mode-of-action is what enables Triferic to overcome high ferritin and associated toxicity and infections and Functional Iron Deficiency (FID) which is a serious issue that plagues hemodialysis patients receiving IV iron.
+Triferic is not processed in the macrophages and it is not metabolized in the liver so it bypasses the hepcidin induced block present in hemodialysis patients.
+This unique mode-of-action is what enables Triferic to overcome high ferritin and associated toxicity and infections, and Functional Iron Deficiency (FID) which is a serious issue that plagues hemodialysis patients receiving IV iron.

 There is no need for any changes to your current equipment.
-Triferic is compatible with all brands of dialysis machines, dialyzers, dialysate concentrates and any central feed system configuration.
+Triferic is compatible with all brands of dialysis machines, dialyzers, dialysate concentrates and any configuration central feed system.

 Regular labs and monitoring as practiced currently in dialysis practice are sufficient, and no additional testing is recommended.
 Only pre-dialysis blood samples should be used for monitoring iron status.